 A maximum of 8–12 artworks can be displayed in the Study Room per visit, depending upon the size and condition of each object.
 You are welcome to return several times to allow viewing of additional artwork, if necessary.

 The faculty member MUST be present during the students' visit.
-If the instructor would like a museum staff person to be available for questions or to provide additional information, please make this request at the time of your reservation.
+If the instructor would like a Museum educator to be available for questions or to provide additional information, make this request at least four weeks prior to your desired visit date.